-Pityriasis rosea (PR) most commonly occurs between ages 10 and 35.
+Pityriasis rosea most commonly occurs between ages 10 and 35.
 It affects women more often.
-The cause may be viral infection (some research has implicated human herpesviruses 6, 7, and 8).
-Drugs may cause a PR-like reaction.
+The cause of pityriasis rosea may be viral infection (some research has implicated human herpesviruses 6, 7, and 8).
+Drugs may cause a pityriasis rosea–like reaction.

-Diagnosis is based on clinical appearance and distribution.
-Differential diagnosis includes tinea corporis, tinea versicolor, drug eruptions, psoriasis, parapsoriasis, pityriasis lichenoides chronica, lichen planus, and secondary syphilis.
-Serologic testing for syphilis is indicated when the palms or soles are affected, when a herald patch is not seen, or when lesions occur in an unusual sequence or distribution.
+Serologic testing for syphilis Diagnostic tests for syphilis Syphilis is caused by the spirochete Treponema pallidum and is characterized by 3 sequential clinical, symptomatic stages separated by periods of asymptomatic latent infection.
+Common manifestations... read more is indicated when the palms or soles are affected, when a herald patch is not seen, or when lesions occur in an unusual sequence or distribution.

 Pityriasis rosea is a self-limited, inflammatory disorder of the skin possibly caused by human herpesvirus types 6, 7, or 8 or drugs.